 Uses for Apple Cider Vinegar in Health and Beauty

 - Use it as a rinse after you shampoo.
-Not only will it improve your hair health and help it shine, it can help remove any dry, flakiness from your scalp.
+Not only will it improve your hair health and help it shine, but it can also help remove any dry, flakiness from your scalp.

 - Create a mixture of 1 tablespoon apple cider vinegar and 2 tablespoons water and use to dab on your face as a toner before you go to bed and before you put a moisturizer on your face.

 - Use it as natural sunburn relief.